jrandj/aws-security-specialty/README.md

     * Note that automatic key rotation is not supported for imported keys, asymmetric keys, or keys generated in an AWS CloudHSM cluster using the AWS KMS custom key store feature.

 1. You are working for an investment bank which is designing a new application to analyse historical trading data, and use machine learning to predict stock market performance.
 The application is running in AWS and needs to access the historical data stored in a proprietary time series database located in your data centre.
 This information is highly confidential and could cause serious repercussions if any data was ever leaked to the public or your competitors.
 The application itself is extremely sensitive to network inconsistencies and during testing it frequently crashes if the network is not reliable.
 How should you configure the network connectivity for this application?
     * Configure a VPN between your VPC and the data centre over a Direct Connect connection.
 With AWS Direct Connect plus VPN, you can combine one or more AWS Direct Connect dedicated network connections with the Amazon VPC VPN.
-This combination provides an IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput, and provides a more consistent network experience than internet-based VPN connections.
+This combination provides an IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput, and provides a more consistent network experience than Internet-based VPN connections.

 1. You are about to begin using KMS to encrypt data in your AWS account.
 Your CTO asks you to create a key which can be automatically rotated once per year.
 Which type of key should you use?
     * Use a CMK managed by you.
 A customer managed CMK supports automatic key rotation once per year.
 AWS managed keys automatically rotate once every three years.
 Automatic key rotation is not available for CMKs that have imported key material.